sbma44/sbma44.github.io/eckington/index.md

 On May 2 the ECA leadership announced that the historic designation survey had been delayed, and that the process would be slowed to allow for more deliberation.
 The June 6 vote described below will now be a vote on whether to proceed with the historic designation process.
 If the measure passes, the survey will be issued and the process will proceed as described below.
 If it does not, historic designation will cease to be pursued by the ECA for the time being.

-It was also announced that voting on the June 6 measure can be done by proxy by emailing your vote to an ECA officer.
-I'm working now to confirm where such votes should be sent.
+It was also announced that voting on the June 6 measure can be done by proxy by emailing your vote to ECA Treasurer Lana Gowin: lcgowin@gmail.com

 ------